Vagacoder/Algorithms4E/README.md

     1. Better Comments: very nice colorized comments, all my comments are based on it.
     2. Bracket Pair Colorizer: help to identify bracket pairs.

+#### 2021-04-18
+11. New cloned repositary cannot start running/debugging For newly cloned repositary, pressing F5 to start running/debugging may get an error:
+`Error: Could not find or load main class XXX`
+`Caused by: java.lang.ClassNotFoundException: XXX`

+To fix it, add the line below to `.vscode/settings.json`, create the file/folder if it does not exist:

+    `{ "java.project.sourcePaths": ["./"] }`